🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 for i, doc in enumerate(documents):

-# Exclude itself
+# Exclude the document itself

 similarities = similarity_matrix[i].copy()